uchicago-cs/student-resource-guide/index.rst

 - **Software Environment**: Information about the Linux software environment provided by the CS department, and which you will be using in most of your classes.
 This section includes instructions on how to access this environment, including when working off-campus.
+- **Visual Studio Code**: Instructions on how to use Visual Studio Code, a popular code editor.
 - **Tutorials**: A couple of useful tutorials covering certain tools and skills you may need in your classes.
 - **Style Guides**: Style guides you may be required to follow in your programming assignments.
 - **Other Resources**: Other useful resources.